artmineio/easy-photoshop-stable-diffusion-plugin/README.md

 The plugin interface should guide you through the process of using it.
 The interface is also rich in tooltips, so if you don't know what a certain button does, hover over it with a mouse to see a short description.
 If you do something wrong the interface will try to correct you as well.

+## Clearing the history

+If you want to clear the usage history, remove the contents of the `dist\output\` folder and reload the plugin in UXP

+If you want to reset the settings to default, remove the contents of the `local_server\storage` folder

+## Contributing

+Contributions are welcome and very much appreciated!
+Feel free to create an issue or submit a pull request if you'd like to propose a change.
+Also, feel free to reach out over our [discord][discord-link]!